As announced in October of 2020, D2iQ has ended support for DC/OS Enterprise. Below are some frequently asked questions about this topic:

 - Create your own local universe with just the packages you use, or

-- Download .dcos (package registry) files and for any package you use, or
+- Download .dcos (package registry) files for any package you use, or

 - Create package repository packages for the packages you use.